 Material plays an important role here.
 You can buy awesome thermal alternatives that are designed to keep you warmer for longer.
 I know they may be a bit pricey, but consider them an investment in your pain management.

 If you're interested in learning more about how to prepare for winter weather, here's a great article for you to check out: Chronic Illness and Cold Weather – How to Survive Winter

-I know I’ve been guilty of this a few times.
-Especially when it comes to filling oversized beach bags with random stuff or when I’m trying to sneak my own snacks into the movies.
+I know I’ve been guilty of wearing oversized tote bags a few times, especially when it comes to sneaking my own snacks into the movies.

 But the better option is always going to be a backpack that equally distributes the weight on your body and doesn’t cause unnecessary stress.